Frequently Asked Questions for New MVs

 How do I get more information about The Marching Virginians?

 The first thing you should do is fill out our interest form!
-That way, we have some basic information so that we can get in contact with you.
-It will ask for your anticipated high school graduation year, as well as your email, hometown, and a few other bits of information.
-This gets the process started so that we know you're interested!
+That will provide us with some basic information about you, so we can contact you and answer your questions.
+It will ask for your anticipated high school graduation year, as well as your email, mailing address and a few other bits of information.

-If you are interested in auditioning THIS YEAR, make sure to register for band camp and read the attached information!
+If you are interested in auditioning THIS YEAR, register for band camp and read the attached information!

 What kind of audition will I have for The Marching Virginians?